li003454/2D-Ising-Model-Monte-Carlo-Simulation/README.md

 ## Project Overview

 The 2D Ising model is a classic model in statistical physics for studying phase transitions.
 This project uses the Monte Carlo method (specifically Metropolis-Hastings) to simulate the 2D Ising model at different temperatures on a $100 \times 100$ lattice ($L=100$).
-It calculates key physical quantities such as Energy per site and magnetic Susceptibility, and visualizes the system's evolution through animations to investigate the phase transition behavior.
+It calculates key physical quantities such as Energy per site and magnetic Susceptibility, and visualizes the system\'s evolution through animations to investigate the phase transition behavior.
 An extension is included to study the model under an external magnetic field.

 Main objectives:
 1. Implement the Metropolis algorithm for the 2D Ising model on a $100 \times 100$ grid.
 2. Calculate and plot the average Energy per site $\langle E \rangle / N^2$, average Magnetization $\langle M \rangle / N^2$ (or $\langle |M| \rangle / N^2$ for H=0), and Susceptibility $\chi$ as functions of Temperature $T$.
 3. Visualize typical spin configuration dynamics at different temperatures using animations.
-4. Investigate the effect of a non-zero external magnetic field $H$ on the system's properties and phase transition.
+4. Investigate the effect of a non-zero external magnetic field $H$ on the system\'s properties and phase transition.
-5. Identify the critical temperature $T_c$ from the simulation results (for H=0).
+5. Identify the critical temperature $T_c$ from the simulation results (for $H=0$).

 ## Theoretical Background

 The Ising model describes a lattice system composed of spins (±1), where each spin interacts with its nearest neighbors and potentially an external magnetic field $H$.
 The Hamiltonian of the model (with coupling constant $J=1$) is:

-\[ H = - J \sum_{\langle i,j \rangle} s_i s_j - H \sum_i s_i \]
+$$ H = - J \sum_{\langle i,j \rangle} s_i s_j - H \sum_i s_i $$

 where:
 *   $J$ is the coupling constant (set to $J=1$ for ferromagnetic interaction in this simulation).